How low will they go?

 What appears to be driving central bankers’ preemptive dovishness is their belief that inflation is not only tame but too low.

 They want to push inflation rates higher, above even their stated 2% target for a prolonged period.

 Jerome Powell and his fellow Fed Governors have a term to describe their push for above-2% inflation: “symmetric” inflation targeting.
 By “symmetric” they mean that periods of low inflation should be countered with periods of higher inflation (accelerated currency debasement).

-According the Fed’s preferred “core” inflation indicator (which understates some aspects of realworld cost increases), we’ve spent a lot of time running below target in recent years.
+According to the Fed’s preferred “core” inflation indicator (which understates some aspects of real-world cost increases), we’ve spent a lot of time running below target in recent years.

 Investors are buying long-term bonds with yields that imply inflation will be contained by the Fed at or below target for years to come.